pulumi-initech/initech-mlc-stackmgmt/README.md

 ## Usage

 ### Python
-Pequod uses basic github distribution for the Python SDKs.
+Uses basic github distribution for the Python SDKs.

 To use with Python, add the following to the Pulumi project's `requirements.txt` file:
 * `pequod_stackmgmt @ git+https://github.com/pulumi-pequod/pequod-mlc-stackmgmt.git#subdirectory=sdk/python/bin`